rong-jin/bayesian_statistics/Technique_and_model/Module_2_MCMC/Readme.md

 # Bayesian MCMC Tutorials (Lessons 4 – 6)

+> These notebooks are study notes for the **[MCMC & Bayesian Statistics](https://www.coursera.org/learn/mcmc-bayesian-statistics/home/module/2)** course on Coursera.
+> The original course examples are written in **R**; here they are fully **re-implemented in Python** for easier integration with the scientific-Python stack.

 This repository contains three Jupyter notebooks that walk through fundamental Markov-chain Monte-Carlo (MCMC) algorithms in Python:

 | Notebook | Topic | File |